tbrowder/CSV-Table/README.md

   * Text normalization

     Its results are to normalize text in a field or cell, that is: leading and trailing whitespace is trimmed and interior whitespace is collapsed to one space character (' ') between words.
 This is the default behavior, but it can be turned off if desired (`normalize=False`).
-In that event, data in all fields are still trimmed of leading and trailing whitespace (unless `trim=False`).
+In that event, data in all fields are still trimmed of leading and trailing whitespace unless you also set `trim=False`).
 Some examples:

     Cell contents (line ending **not** a newline): " Sally \n Jean "; normalized: "Sally\nJean".